 South End Elevators

-(under construction) The intercity area of the waterfront has three operating elevators, two operated by Viterra and the other by Canada Malting.
-Unlike the south end elevators, most of which have been demolished over the years, the decommissioned elevators on this part of the waterfront still stand.
+The intercity area of the waterfront has three operating elevators, two owned by Viterra and the other by Canada Malting.
+Unlike the south end elevators, the decommissioned elevators on this part of the waterfront still stand.

 North End Elevators